Library & Foundation Center

 Using CVNL Library Resource Center Computers

 Visitors may access the Foundation Center’s online directories and nonprofit literature at the Library Resource Center.
 Please refer to the Library Computer/Internet policy below.
 For the Foundation Directory User Guide, contact Katelyn Willoughby-Bagley: 415.448.0330 or email@example.com

-The CVNL Library Resource Center is a self-service facility available by appointment only to visitors seeking information related to philanthropy, fundraising, and nonprofit management.
+The CVNL Library Resource Center is a self-service facility open to visitors seeking information related to philanthropy, fundraising, and nonprofit management.
 The CVNL Library Resource Center is not intended for use as an office, meeting place or public space.

 Use of computers is limited to research on philanthropy, fundraising, and nonprofit management.
 Visitors may not use computers for any purpose unrelated to fundraising and philanthropy research.